ibm-cloud-docs/containers/cs_istio.md

   ```
   {: pre}

-5. Get the host name for the `istio-ingressgateway` load balancer.
+5. Get the subdomain for the `istio-ingressgateway` load balancer.
-  * **Classic clusters**: Register a DNS host name for the `istio-ingressgateway` load balancer.
-For more information about registering DNS host names in {{site.data.keyword.containerlong_notm}}, including information about setting up custom health checks for host names, see [Registering an NLB host name](/docs/containers?topic=containers-loadbalancer_hostname).
+  * **Classic clusters**: Register a DNS subdomain for the `istio-ingressgateway` load balancer.
+For more information about registering DNS subdomains in {{site.data.keyword.containerlong_notm}}, including information about setting up custom health checks for subdomains, see [Registering an NLB subdomain](/docs/containers?topic=containers-loadbalancer_hostname).
       1. Get the **EXTERNAL-IP** address for the `istio-ingressgateway` load balancer.
         ```
         kubectl get svc -n istio-system